Telfast

 What is Telfast used for?

-Telfast is a prescription-only, non-sedating antihistamine which is used to treat allergic rhinitis (hayfever) in adults.
+Telfast is a prescription-only, non-sedating antihistamine used to treat allergic rhinitis (hay fever) in adults.

-Telfast is a brand of fexofenadine and is available in 120 mg or 180 mg tablets.
+Telfast is a brand of fexofenadine and is available in 120 mg and 180 mg tablet strengths.

-If your order is approved before 3pm, Mon to Fri, our UK based pharmacy can dispense and dispatch your medicine the same day, aimed for a next day delivery.
+If your order is approved before 3 pm, Monday to Friday, our UK-based pharmacy can dispense and dispatch your medicine the same day, with next-day delivery.

 What is Hayfever?

-Allergic reactions, like hayfever, happen when the immune system overreacts to a substance in the body.
+Allergic reactions, such as hay fever, occur when the immune system overreacts to a substance in the body.
 For hayfever, this substance is an airborne allergen, such as grass or tree pollen.

 The immune system responds by releasing a chemical called histamine.
-The histamine causes cold-like symptoms such as red, itchy eyes, a runny nose, or a skin rash.
+Histamine causes cold-like symptoms, such as red, itchy eyes, a runny nose, or a skin rash.

 • Tree pollen